Ihaveatrashaim/sublaubeere/README.md

+# ABOUT THIS CLIENT

+A client was make from superblaubeere27 client base with some basic modules

+#Client Base Credit :)
 # ClientBase [![Build Status](https://travis-ci.org/superblaubeere27/ClientBase.svg?branch=master)](https://travis-ci.org/superblaubeere27/ClientBase)
 ## Licensing
 You can use the Base under MIT License or you can **donate to me** (doesn't have to be a subscription)